-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 Impunity

-Her assassination and her killers' impunity has also had a chilling effect on other government critics.
+The assassination and the killer's impunity have had a chilling effect on other Muscat critics.

 Former police chiefs and FIUA members approached by EUobserver for comment in recent months have been too afraid for their own safety to speak out.